monome/docs/crow/reference3.md

 ```

 Available options:
-- 'linear'
+- `'linear'`
-- 'sine'
+- `'sine'`
-- 'logarithmic'
+- `'logarithmic'`
-- 'exponential'
+- `'exponential'`
-- 'now': go instantly to the destination then wait
+- `'now'`: go instantly to the destination then wait
-- 'wait': wait at the current level, then go to the destination
+- `'wait'`: wait at the current level, then go to the destination
-- 'over': move toward the destination and overshoot, before landing
+- `'over'`: move toward the destination and overshoot, before landing
-- 'under': move away from the destination, then smoothly ramp up
+- `'under'`: move away from the destination, then smoothly ramp up
-- 'rebound': emulate a bouncing ball toward the destination
+- `'rebound'`: emulate a bouncing ball toward the destination

 ### quantize to scales